shaan101patel/Smart-Retail-Analytics-Platform/README.md

 ## **Project Timeline**

+- Aiming to start the project in Jan 2025

 | Month      | Activities                                           |
 |------------|------------------------------------------------------|
 | **1-2**    | Planning, data acquisition, and initial data engineering. |